jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/predict.md

 https://<VM IP address>:8000
   You may receive a warning that your connection is not private.
 Ignore it and press **ADVANCE** to proceed.

-3. Start the `predict.ipynb` notebook located in `AIDays/DeveloperTrack/01-CustomVisionService`
+3. Start the `predict.ipynb` notebook located in `AIDays/DeveloperTrack/01-CustomVisionService`.

+4. Follow the instructor who will walk you through the notebook.

-3. After you have completed the walkthroug of `predict.ipynb` procedd to the [next step](export.md)
+5. After you have completed the walkthroug of `predict.ipynb` procedd to the [next step](export.md)